ShakirSofi/johnwlambert.github.io/_posts/2018-12-27-bayes-filter.markdown

 ## Derivation of the Bayes Filter: Update Step

-In what we call the update step, we simply express the posterior using Bayes' Rule:
+In what we call the update step, we use the current measurement to estimate the current state.
+We simply express the posterior using Bayes' Rule.
+Once again, we compute the denominator only by marginalization:

 $$
 p(x_{t} \mid y_{1:t}) = \frac{p(y_{1:t} \mid x_{t}) p(x_{t})}{p(y_{1:t})} =  \frac{p(y_{1:t} \mid x_{t}) p(x_{t})}{\int\limits_{x_{t}} p(y_{1:t} \mid x_{t}) p(x_{t}) dx_{t}}